| Publishers Home History Glossary Topicals Blog Calendar Contact | ||

 ![]() |

-Newvochrome - A German made card printed in four-color continuous tone lithography.
+Newvochrome - A German made card printed as a tinted collotype over a RYB pallet.
 The colors on these cards tended to be applied in broad areas, characterized by a sharp look and a dull finish.
-Prefixes A, B, C, D, E (1909-1912) ![]() | |
+The paper on these cards has an embossed pattern. ![]() | |

 ![]() |

-Octochrome - A german made card printed using four-color continuous tone lithography.
-These cards are characterized by a sharp look with hard clean colors that emphasize blues and reds.
-Prefixes D, E (1909-1912) ![]() | |
+Octochrome - A German made card printed in black collotype over seven color tints.
+These cards are characterized by a sharp look with hard clean colors that emphasize blues and reds. ![]() | |

 ![]() |

-Photo Chrome - This series in four-color lithography were printed in the United States.
-The grain of the continuous tone on these cards is so fine but distinct it almost resembles a halftone screen on close inspection.
-Photo Chrome cards are characterized by bright cool colors and a soft hand drawn look.
-Prefixes D, E, M (1912-1916) ![]() | |
+Photo Chrome - The cards in this series were printed as tinted halftones.
+An medium gray tint is added that creates a grain so fine it almost resembles continuous tone.
+Photo Chrome cards are characterized by bright cool colors and a soft hand drawn look. ![]() | |

 ![]() |

-Photo Helio - A German made card printed as a four-color continuous tone heliograph.
+Photo Helio - A German made card printed as a tinted collotype.
 These cards are characterized by a fine grain with smooth color transitions in the skies and crisp foregrounds.
 A bright cool pallet was usually used. ![]() | |

 ![]() |

-Poly-Chrome - A German Made card printed in continuous tone lithography.
+Poly-Chrome - A German Made card printed in photo-chromolithography with heavy retouching.
 Its colors are bright and so flat that they almost resemble screenprints.
-The poly-chrome process was almost exclusively used before 1907.
-Other European publishers also used the same process but without the Poly-Chrome name.
-Prefixe A (1903-1907).
-Cards with the Poly-chrome name were also printed in the United States during the First World War, with an M prefix and white borders, but these lithographic cards have a grained texture.
-They were not always published by the American News Company. ![]() | |
+The poly-chrome process was almost exclusively used before 1907, and was the firm’s first color printing technique.
+Other European publishers also used the same process but without the Poly-Chrome name. ![]() | |

 ![]() |